justinmahar/react-kindling/README.md

 ## Project name, username, and author

-In just seven easy steps, we'll make the template your own.
+In just a few easy steps, we'll make the template your own.

-Step 1: Replace `README.md` with `README.template.md`
+First, replace `README.md` with `README.template.md`

 Next, replace the following text across the entire project, case-sensitive, in this order:

 1. `react-library-starter` with your GitHub project name
+1. `React Library Starter` with your project title
 1. `https://devboldly.com` with your website or a link to your GitHub
 1. `devboldly@gmail.com` with your email
 1. `DevBoldly` with your author name